The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 This allows seamless rowing without any unnecessary interruptions.
 Features like this help the VR500 stand out from other high-end rowing machines.

-The VR500 doesn’t have PC functionality meaning it doesn’t connect to a computer to analyze workout data with 3rd party apps or race against other rowers from around the world.
-Features that are seen on the Concept2 PM5 monitor.
+The VR500 doesn’t have PC functionality.
+For that, you’ll need Connect-22.
+This means it doesn’t connect to a computer to analyze workout data with 3rd party apps–or race against other rowers from around the world, as you can with the Concept2 PM5.

 Race times are also not as accurate as the PM5 monitors so users cannot use them for comparing against world records set by Concept2 rowers.